kantorge/yaffa/README.md

 ## Sandbox
 Take a look at the application at https://sandbox.yaffa.cc

 ⚠️ **Important!** This is not a production environment or a free service.
-Use it only to test YAFFA functionality and UI.
+Use it only to experiment with YAFFA functionality and UI.
 The database is regulary wiped without prior notice.

+💡 **Tip:** use a disposable email address to sign up.
+You need to receive the email and verify your registration, but the email address is not required for testing the application.
+(Well, maybe except if you forget your password.)

 ## Gettings started
 Installation instructions and getting started steps will be added here.